barisbolkan/proxy-manager/README.md

 By right-clicking on any service reference you can modify proxy classes via "Configure Service Proxy" by only changing the metadata url.

 ## Installation
 To use ProxyManager you must have Visual Studio.
+To download ProxyManager you can use  NuGet or [this link](https://visualstudiogallery.msdn.microsoft.com/fcf52d8d-d809-4211-8ebe-ace254c65cf3).

 ## Version